 - Nintendo Switch

-- You will need a USB Ethernet adapter as you cannot connect the Nintendo Switch to Eduroam wireless.
+- Otherwise, if you want to use a wired connection then you will need a USB Ethernet adapter.
 Nintendo only officially support USB-A ethernet adapters via the dock.

 - However, there are references online that USB-C works when connected directly to the console.
 When considering to buy an adapter we strongly recommend you search for devices that say they are compatible with Nintendo Switch.